-The Nominating and Compensation Committee assists our Board of the Directors in respect of compensation of our directors and officers.
-As described earlier, our compensation practices are relatively informal and, except as otherwise indicated, the Board of Directors has not specifically adopted any formal policies or practices to determine director and officer compensation.
+The Compensation Committee assists our board of directors in respect of compensation of our directors and officers.
+As described earlier, our compensation practices are relatively informal and, except as otherwise indicated, the board of directors has not specifically adopted any formal policies or practices to determine director and officer compensation.

-The members of the Nominating and Compensation Committee are Anthony Grey, Arni Johannson, and Douglas Reeson, each of whom is independent from the company.
-All of the committee members also serve on our Audit Committee, and have previously served and/or currently serve on the audit committees and compensation committees of other public companies.
-Accordingly, each brings to the committee an understanding of financial and risk management matters relating to Mega specifically, as well as those matters in the context of other issuers, which enables the committee, as a whole, to make decisions concerning our compensation policies and practices.
-The responsibilities of the Nominating and Compensation Committee are described in the section of this information circular entitled "Corporate Governance - Compensation" and their involvement in the determination of the Named Executive Officers' compensation is described earlier in this section.
+The members of the Compensation Committee are Albert Contardi, Douglas Reeson and Stewart Taylor, each of whom is independent from the company, except Mr. Taylor who served as our President until March 2015.
+He is not considered to be independent according to the standard articulated in NI 51-102 on the basis that he has been an executive officer of the company within the last three years.
+Both Mr. Contardi and Mr. Reeson also serve on our Audit Committee, and have previously served and/or currently serve on the audit committees and compensation committees of other public companies.
+Mr. Taylor, who has spent his career involved with exploration and development companies world-wide, including at the senior management level, also brings to the Committee knowledge of the junior uranium space in particular.
+Accordingly, each member has an understanding of financial and risk management matters relating to Mega specifically, as well as those matters in the context of other issuers, which enables the committee, as a whole, to make decisions concerning our compensation policies and practices.
+The responsibilities of the Compensation Committee are described in the section of this information circular entitled "Corporate Governance - Compensation" and their involvement in the determination of the Named Executive Officers' compensation is described earlier in this section.